1. Bridging the GAPs – WV Food Safety Training for Small and Mid-Sized Farms

 Growing consumer demand for local, distinctive foods has increased local food market opportunities in WV.
 However, recent policies such as the Food Safety Modernization Act (FSMA) and increased produce-related foodborne illness outbreaks has raised anxiety/concerns among consumers and producers alike about the safety of directly-marketed produce.

-We will provide food safety education to help producers stay well-positioned in the local food movement and meet buyers’ expectations of safe foods, in a cost-effective manner.
-One-hundred-and-twenty direct-marketers (3 cohorts of 40) of fresh/fresh-cut fruits/vegetables throughout WV attend a 3-module short-course (24 contact hours) covering topics such as: food safety risks, recommended GAPs/GHPs, on-farm food safety assessment, economics of food safety implementation, food safety planning, on-farm mock audits, record-keeping and voluntary certification, and effectively communicating food safety compliance.
-Six months post-training, 60 producers will implement a food safety plan with appropriate documentation, and 10 producers will apply for voluntary certification through this program.
+We provided food safety education to help producers stay well-positioned in the local food movement and meet buyers’ expectations of safe foods, in a cost-effective manner.
+One-hundred-and-twenty two produce direct-marketers attended a 3-module short-course covering food safety risks, recommended GAPs/GHPs, on-farm food safety assessment, economics of food safety implementation, food safety planning, on-farm mock audits, record-keeping and voluntary certification, and effectively communicating food safety compliance.
+Six months post-training, 122 producers have reported implementing at least two food safety recommendations, 63 producers reported implementing a food safety plan with appropriate documentation, 36 have expanded sales and profitability, and 10 have successfullly passed their GAPs audits.

 2. Building Resiliency and Improving Profitability through Adoption of No-Till Production Systems in Northern Climates